PaperCutSoftware/PaperCutExamples/print-deploy-bulk-scripts/README.md

 * Zone Name: Which zone to connect the print queue to.
 * Print Queue: The print queue name to connect
 * Optional: If set to 'true', then this print queue will be connected as optional to the zone.
+* Default: If set to 'true', this printer will be the zone's default printer and any previously default printers will be cleared.

 ### How to run script ###
 Example when importing from a CSV file.
 This example will update the Optional value if the print queue was already deployed: `python3 assign_print_queues_to_zones.py  --username admin --password password --host localhost --port 9192 -f printers_to_zones_example.csv --edit`